ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

    * APIs  ( Synchronous )
    * Topics and events Subscribed to
    * Events published / emitted
-* List of end to end interaction
+* List of end to end interactions
    * List of logic segments per microservice
 * Recovery processing, scaling
    * We expect this to be highly patterned and template driven not requiring example-specific design